NuGrid Stellar Data Set. II. Stellar Yields from H to Bi for Stellar Models with Mzams = 1 to 25Msun and Z = 0.0001 to 0.02: Summary

 \section{Summary}

 Stellar models and complete yields from H to Bi for $\mzams/\msun$ = 1, 1.65, 2, 3, 4, 5, 6, 7, 12, 15, 20, 25 at each metallicity $Z=0.006$, $Z=0.001$ and $Z=0.0001$ are calculated.
-Further stellar evolution tracks with initial masses of $\mzams/\msun$ = 1, 6, 7, 12, 15, 20, 25 for the metallicities $Z=0.02$ and $Z=0.01$ are added to complete the NuGrid yield grid Set 1.
+Further stellar evolution tracks with initial masses of $\mzams/\msun$ = 1, 6, 7, 12, 15, 20, 25 for the metallicities $Z=0.02$ and $Z=0.01$ are added to the models of $\mzams/\msun$ = 1.65, 2, 3,4,5 of P16 to complete the NuGrid yield grid Set 1.
 Set 1 models have at all five metallicities the same initial masses and all its stellar evolution and post-processing data is available online at the CADC\footnote{The Canadian Astronomical Data Center, http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/vosui/\#nugrid} and can be analyzed interactively through the web interface WENDI at wendi.nugridstars.org.

 We provide explosive yields for each massive star model based on two 1D semi-analytic CCSN prescriptions.
 Predictions of elements and isotopes up to Bi are available for all stellar models which make the largest number of elements available for the considered mass-metallicity space.
 These yields are based on the same nuclear reaction rates and are calculated with the same stellar evolution code (\MESA) and post-processing code (\mppnp) which provides consistency for chemical evolution simulations.